frintstones/frintstones.github.io/_pages/about.md

   <p>My research examines the drivers of startup entry and growth, with a particular focus on technological innovation and institutional factors.</p>

   <p>On the technology side, I study entrepreneurial activity amid rapid advances in digital platforms and AI.
-I also analyze startups’ technological domains using large language models to uncover links to venture funding outcomes.</p>
+I also analyze startups’ technological space using large language models to examine the relationship with venture funding outcomes.</p>

   <p>On the institutional side, I investigate how employment and innovation policies influence entrepreneurial entry and growth, using empirical settings such as Paid Family Leave, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.</p>